NEET PG Exam 2026: Date, Eligibility, Scorecard and Counselling Details

 • Photo and Signature: A recent passport-style photograph with a white background and a clear, legible signature.
 Ensure both meet the specified dimensions.

 • Educational Certificates: Upload your MBBS degree certificate or Provisional MBBS Pass Certificate.
 Foreign Medical Graduates must include their FMGE qualification certificate.
-Ensure all documents are from institutions recognized by the National Medical Commission.
+Ensure all documents are from institutions recognised by the National Medical Commission.

 • Registration Proof: Provide your registration certificate from the National Medical Commission or State Medical Council.
 Both provisional and permanent registrations are acceptable, as long as they are valid during the application period.